FilTheo/Covid-19-Impact-under-Parametric-Uncertainty/README.md

 ## A forecasting framework considering the uncertainties found in Covid-19 literature regarding its core mechanism

 #### This project is the merged work for the courses "Data-Driven-Decision-Making" and "Complex-Data" of the Data Science MSc program at the University of Skövde.
 ##### The project was completed in October 2020.
-The framework is designed in June 2021
+The framework is designed using plotly-dash in June 2021

 It results in a Data-Driven-Decision-Making (DDDM) framework responsible for simulating the spread of Covid-19 in a picked country.
 The framework uses a SEIR-HCD epidemiological model to forecast (among others) the number of cases and hospitalizations.